fauna/graphql-workshop/content/building/build-with-nextjs/_index.md

 ### ➡️ Chapter 2.1 : Next.js path

 Follow this section if you would like to build your application with Next.js.

-For Svelte.js, follow section 2.2.
+To build your application with SvelteKit, follow [Section 2.2, *Building with SvelteKit*]({{< relref "../build-with-sveltekit">}}).